 Vinegar relieves sunburn and helps prevent blistering and peeling.
 Spraying vinegar onto the skin at the onset of a sunburn will help remove the “heat” from the burn.
 This will also help to prevent the blistering and peeling associated with a healing sunburn.
 But the sooner this remedy is applied, the better it works.
 Consider using chilled vinegar to pour directly onto the sunburned skin.
 This will also work for other mild burns.
 Besides quick relief, and not having that itchy, flaky sheet of skin coming off of your back, vinegar’s natural antiseptic qualities will help kill off any bacteria on the compromised skin.

 Vinegar is a natural way to help cure and prevent Athlete’s Foot.
 Cure Athlete’s Foot by soaking your feet in a 50/50 solution of vinegar and water for ten minutes a day for ten days.
 The acetic acid weakens the fungus so that your immune system can finish it off.
-Vinegar can also be used to prevent Athlete’s Foot after those bare-footed incidents in showers.
-Public showers are warm, moist places that harbor a lot of germs, viruses, and fungi.
+Vinegar can also be used to prevent Athlete’s Foot after those bare-footed incidents in public showers.
+Those showers are warm, moist places that harbor a lot of germs, viruses, and fungi.
 After exposure to these lovely treats, simply spray your feet with vinegar and put ‘em up to air dry.
 This will kill off those little shower surprises and leave you with the added benefit of deodorized feet.

 Vinegar can get rid of warts.
 Mix warm water and vinegar in a 50/50 solution.
 Soak the area with the warts for twenty minutes a day.
 If the area affected by warts is not capable of being submerged, such as warts on the face or legs, saturate a couple of cotton balls in full strength vinegar and hold them lightly to the affected area.
 Wet the cotton balls as necessary to keep the warts saturated.
 Repeat this treatment each day until the wart disappears.
 It should take about two weeks.
 This works because the acetic acid will start killing off the virus that causes warts.
+Eventually, they’ll be gone.

 More Uses for Distilled White Vinegar